td204/silverstripe-wordpressimport/README.md

 WARNING: downgrade was only tested on an empty blog, if you have already entered any content on your blog, this may have some unexpected results!

 ###Usage Overview

+### Images
-It will change any links to uploaded images and files in your posts that follow the convention "http://yourdomain.com/wp-content/uploads/yyyy/mm/filesname.jpg" to "http://yourdomain.com/assets/Uploads/yyyy/mm/filesname.jpg" which allows you to migrate you uploaded images and files over to SilverStripe assets folder while maintaining images in your posts.
+Default - It will change any links to uploaded images and files in your posts that follow the convention "http://yourdomain.com/wp-content/uploads/yyyy/mm/filesname.jpg" to "http://yourdomain.com/assets/Uploads/yyyy/mm/filesname.jpg" which allows you to migrate you uploaded images and files over to SilverStripe assets folder while maintaining images in your posts.

+To configure your project to handle other file path conventions update your mysite/_config/config.yml file with the following regex code:

+    BlogImport:
+      ImageReplaceRegx: /YOUR REGEX/

+  for example:

+    BlogImport:
+      ImageReplaceRegx: /(http[s?]:\/\/[\w\.\/]+)?\/files\//i

+The module will check to apply default or config settings

 ###Optional Rewriting
 Add this in your .htaccess file to port old